skade/yakshav.es/_sources/rust-2017-retrospective.md

 I've been really happy to work with all the individuals in the Rust team over the last year.

 The project from the outside might sometimes feel like a rather homogenous group, but it really isn't.
-This sometimes introduces friction, but it also helps us to constantly adapt, especially with the current growth of the community.
+This is great, it helps us to constantly adapt and improve, especially with the current growth of the community.
+Issues are raised and cleared regularly, making it a joy to work with.

 Also, all the community workers around the globe, running meetups, doing translations and so
 on: you're doing a great work!
 You are the backbone of Rust's success.